Configuration

 | Gate collection behind consent | Data Collection Consent |

-| Configure native iOS instrumentation | iOS SDK Initialization |
+| Configure native iOS instrumentation | iOS APIs |

-| Configure native Android instrumentation | Android SDK Configuration |
+| Configure native Android instrumentation | Android APIs |